South Africa: Cape Town

 - Cape Town is the second-largest city in South Africa and the legislative capital of the country.
 It is renown for its historic harbour, beautiful natural setting and nearby wineries, as well as Table Mountain and Cape Point.
 Cape Town was named the World Design Capital in 2014 as well as the "best place in the world to visit" by The New York Times.

 Students will participate in seminars and lectures before beginning a consulting mission with a micro-entrepreneur in the townships of Cape Town.
-Excursions in Cape Town include visits to the historic city centre and District Six Museum, Table Mountain and Robben Island (where Nelson Mandela was imprisoned) and a day trip to the Cape of Good Hope Nature Reserve.
+Guest speakers include local and international experts in the fields of finance, politics, media, and more.
 To conclude the program, students will review the personal impact of the learning journey on their understanding of, and appreciation for, working in the bottom of the pyramid.